-As a young family in the 1980’s we struggled.
-We lived in a small camper-sized trailer.
-My brother and I learned English quickly but adapting to American culture took many years.
+We were a young family in the 1980’s struggling to forge a living in a small camper-sized trailer.
+My brother and I learned English quickly but adapting to American culture took time.
 My family emigrated from South India.
-We didn’t understand much of American culture and were naïve to the realities of the drastically different worldview.
+We didn’t understand much of the culture and were naïve to the realities of a drastically different world.
 We were poor.
-We prayed often for miraculous interventions of food and toys.
+We prayed often for miraculous interventions of food or toys.
 On more than one occasion provisions were mysteriously dropped off at our door.
 My brother and I didn’t realize how poor we were.
-That reality didn’t hit until our first semester at public school.
-Most of my classmates avoided me like I had a communicable disease.
+That reality didn’t hit until the first semester of public school.
+Most of my classmates avoided me like a disease.

-My mom was pregnant with our first sister.
+A few years after our arrival in the US, my mom was pregnant with our first sister.
 Her pregnancy, I later learned, went well for the first few months.
-Then the problems with her blood pressure began and doctors urged her to have a premature delivery.
-She did and our first little sister entered the world two months earlier than expected.
-The doctors explained her enlarged bowel area as an undeveloped liver.
-I really didn’t know what that meant, but we dealt with the medical issues heartily for a full three years.
-Every weekend we took the two-hour drive to visit her at the hospital in Galveston, TX.
-Finally, she did come home for a short period of time but within a few months we were back to regular visits to the hospital.
-We enjoyed her laughs, her uniquely cute smile, and her victory over so many medical battles.
-Time and time again the doctors gave up hope and God intervened because of my mom and dad’s prayers.
+Then difficulties with her blood pressure began and doctors urged her to endure a premature delivery.
+She did and our little sister entered the world two months earlier than expected.
+Doctors explained her enlarged bowel area as an undeveloped liver.
+I really didn’t know what it meant, but we dealt with the medical issues heartily for a full three years.
+Every weekend we made the two-hour drive to visit her at the government-funded hospital in Galveston, TX.
+Finally, she came home for a short period of time but within months, we were back to regular medical monitoring.
+We enjoyed her laughs, her uniquely cute smile, and her victory over so many physical battles.
+Time and time again the doctors gave up hope and God intervened because of mom and dad’s prayers.

 Then the sky fell.
-In the dark morning hours of that dreadful day I heard my mom scream.
+In the dark morning hours of that dreadful day, I heard my mom scream.
 I jolted up and out of my top bunk bed.
 I rushed into her room to find her wailing with grief as dad hung up the phone.
 Having never seen such an emotional outburst from either parent, my brother and I waited for an explanation.
-Standing fearfully in our pajamas, we heard the wounding words that my sister Peace had died a few moments earlier.
-Our family of four kneeled around my parent’s bed and did the one thing we knew to do.
+Standing fearfully in our pajamas, we heard the dreadful words that our sister had died a few moments earlier.
+My parents, brother, and younger sister kneeled around my parent’s bed and did the one thing we knew to do.
 We prayed.
 We pleaded.
 We cried.
 After praying we hurriedly grabbed our clothes and rushed out the door.
-In times past we would enjoy the water front view of the Gulf of Mexico during our drive and play at the back of the Ferry ship as we sailed into the island.
-On that cold morning, however, we cried and sat silently waiting for the reality of what had happened to be realized.
+In times past we would enjoy the ocean view of the gulf and play at the back of the ferry ship as we sailed into the island.
+On that cold morning, however, we cried and sat silently waiting for the reality of what had happened.
 A police officer pulled us over for speeding.
-My dad was irate and attempted to communicate to the him why we were in a rush.
+My dad was irate and attempted to communicate to him the reason for our urgency.
 He succeeded and we arrived at the hospital aided by a police escort.
 As the main lobby doors of the hospital rolled back, I remembered the story of Lazarus in the Bible.
 It must have been a scene similar to this one.
-Jesus went to one of His most loved friends.
-Three days after he had died, Jesus raised him up.
-Maybe this would be a miracle of the same nature, I thought persuading my little mind.
-Jesus surely would do it again.
+Maybe this would be a miracle of the same nature, I thought to persuade my little mind.
+Jesus surely could do it again.

 Suicide became a common thought.
 I saw the shrewdness of church people and the struggles we faced year after year to make a living.
-I watched Christian families do malicious things to my parents.
-From church splits, to betrayals, to racism, to blatant manipulation, each year passed methodically killing what little hope I had of happiness.
+I watched Christian families maliciously wound my parents.
+From church splits to betrayals, to racism, to blatant manipulation, each year passed methodically smashing what little hope I had of happiness.

 My dad was a hard worker and he taught us to work.
-On the weekends we tended to the needs of the small church facility.
-As a sixth grader I buried myself in work.
-From studying to cutting grass, to menial chores around the house or church, I worked to keep my mind occupied.
-In my free time I would find a dark corner in my room and simply sit pondering the great sorrow within me.
-My parents knew something was wrong but they really didn’t know what else to do.
+On the weekends we tended to the needs of our small church facility.
+I buried myself in work.
+I worked to keep my mind occupied.
+In my free time, I would find a dark corner in my room and simply sit pondering the great sorrow within me.
+My parents knew something was wrong but they didn’t know what to do.
 All they knew to do was pray.
 At times my mom would prayerfully enter my bedroom at night.
-I would feign sleeping as she stood by my bed with her had stretched out over me in prayer.
+I would feign sleeping as she stood by my bed with her hands stretched out over me in prayer.
 Convinced that prayers were powerless, I ignored her words.

 In 1994 I turned sixteen.
-I knew this was supposedly a big birthday event for most Americans, but in my house it just meant we had a cake.
-I still felt the weight of a deep depression constantly pressing on my shoulders.
-Many times someone would attempt to engage me in conversation and I would stare blankly at them thinking, “If I tell you what I really think, then you will get to know who I am and then you may hurt me.”
-So I would just sit silently.
-My mom tried so avidly to make us happy, but to no avail.
-In the summer of the same year my brother and I were introduced to a small youth group whose pastor was a friend of my dad.
-They invited us to a youth camp called Youth for the Nations.
-The church group had a few cute girls in it and, in all honesty, that was the only appealing thing about the youth camp idea.
+I knew this was supposedly a big birthday event for most Americans, but at my home, it just meant we had a cake.
+I still felt the weight of a depression constantly pressing on my shoulders.
+My mom tried so eagerly to make us happy but to no avail.
+In the summer of that year, my brother and I were introduced to a small youth group.
+The group’s pastor was my dad’s friend.
+They invited us to a camp called Youth for the Nations.
+The church group had a few cute girls in it and that was the only appeal about the camp idea.
 We ventured out on a humid summer day in July toward a week that would transform my life.